 Sign up information is here.

-Bane Family Meats CSA is a monthly CSA offered year-round — you can sign up for 6 or 12 months.
+Bane Family Meats offers a year-round monthly CSA — you can sign up for 6 or 12 months.
 There are options at 5, 10, and 20 pounds per month.
 All of the meat is pasture-raised, and free of antibiotics, pesticides, and GMOs.
-For this sort of CSA you need to be committed to eating a variety of meat: shares include chicken, beef, pork, and lamb.
-You can also purchase meat from CU Farmers, or arrange for your monthly meat pick up to be at Sola Gratia.
+For this sort of CSA you need to be committed to eating a variety of meat: shares include chicken, beef, pork, lamb, and turkey.
+They will deliver to you, or you can arrange for your monthly meat pick up to be at Sola Gratia.

 - Season: 6- or 12-month shares, monthly